Juan-Nathan/wvs-confidence-analysis/README.md

   - Religious composition
   - Average years of schooling
   - Unemployment rate
-- Fitted a linear model for the cluster of similar countries combined.
+- Fitted linear models for the cluster of similar countries combined.
 - Evaluated how well participant attributes within the cluster predicted confidence in social institutions.
 - Compared predictor patterns between the cluster and Romania, and between the cluster and all other countries.